tyhopp/next-microfrontend/README.md

 1. Clone this repository
 2. `npm install` to install dependencies
-3. `cd apps/main` to navigate to the main application
-4. `npm run dev` to run the main application locally
+3. `npm run dev` to run the main application locally

 ## Thoughts